 For our fathers used to correct us according to their own ideas during the brief days of childhood.
 But God corrects us all our days for our own benefit, to teach us His holiness.
 Now obviously no “chastening” seems pleasant at the time: it is in fact most unpleasant [painful]!
 Yet when it is all over we can see that is has quietly produced the fruit of real goodness in the characters of those who have accepted it in the right spirit.
 So take a fresh grip on life and brace your trembling limbs.
 Don’t wander away from the path but forge steadily onward.
 On the right path the limping foot recovers strength and does not collapse.

 Hebrews 12:10-13 (Phillips)

-In my next post, I’ll discuss the difference between pain and suffering.
+For more on this check out my recent post where I discuss the difference between pain and suffering.